Ph-IRES/pub_club/flow.md

     Each sentence should connect to the previous one in some way, whether it's expanding on a point, providing evidence, or illustrating an example.
     Avoid abrupt jumps between ideas which can confuse the reader.

-**Violation:** The climate is changing rapidly.
+**Example:** The climate is changing rapidly.
 Frogs are amphibians.

 **Revision:** The climate is changing rapidly.
 As a result, many amphibians, like frogs, are losing their habitats.